Bethlehem Brain Injury Lawyer

 According to the Centers for Disease Control and Prevention (CDC), TBIs are a leading cause of disability death in the U.S. There were more than 69,000 TBI-related deaths in the US in 2021, which was around 190 deaths per day.
 Half of all TBIs result from a fall; the injured are typically senior adults over 65 years old, or adolescents 17 years old and younger.
 The National Institute of Neurological Disorders and Stroke reported that adults aged 65 and older are at the greatest risk of being hospitalized and dying from TBI.
 Common circumstances leading to TBI injuries include:

-How Can a TBI Affect My Everyday Life?
+How Does a TBI Affect Your Everyday Life?

 Doctor shows traumatic brain injury patient their xrays in Reading, PA

-“Unlike bones or muscle tissue, the neurons in the brain do not mend themselves.
+According to The Brain Injury Association of America, unlike bones or muscle tissue, neurons in the brain do not mend themselves.
 New nerves do not grow in ways that lead to full recovery.
-In fact, certain areas of the brain remain damaged, and the functions that were controlled by those areas may be disrupted and lead to challenges in the individual’s life (The Brain Injury Association of America, 2023).”
+Certain areas of the brain remain damaged, and the functions they control may be disrupted, leading to challenges.

 • 57% are moderately or severely disabled.